LayerManager/layman/doc/oauth2.md

 - passing access token to Layman REST API with every request
 - refreshing access token using refresh token

+Key feature of LTC is that is has client side as well as server side that is completely separate from Layman REST API.
+The server side exists to [keep access tokens and refresh tokens in secret](oauth2-client-recommendations.md#storing-tokens-on-a-client).

 Although LTC is currently the only OAuth2 client for Layman, there is an intention to implement also other clients, e.g. for QGIS or HS Layers.
 If you want to implement such client, see [recommendations for implementing Layman's client](oauth2-client-recommendations.md).